-Borrowings under the Amended and Restated Credit Agreement bear interest at a rate equal to either, at our option: (i) the Eurocurrency rate plus an applicable margin for Eurocurrency borrowings as set forth below, or (ii) a base rate determined by the highest of (1) the prime rate of Bank of America, (2) the federal funds effective rate plus 1/2% or (3) LIBOR plus 1.00%, plus an applicable margin for base rate borrowings as set forth below.
+Borrowings under the Amended and Restated Credit Agreement for our 2021 Term Loan B-1 and 2021 Term Loan B-2 bear interest at a rate equal to either, at our option: (i) the Eurocurrency rate plus an applicable margin for Eurocurrency borrowings as set forth below, or (ii) a base rate determined by the highest of (1) the prime rate of Bank of America, (2) the federal funds effective rate plus 1/2% or (3) LIBOR plus 1.00%, plus an applicable margin for base rate borrowings as set forth below.
 The Eurocurrency rate is based on LIBOR for all U.S. dollar borrowings and has a floor.
-We have elected the one-month LIBOR as the floating interest rate on all of our outstanding term loans.
+We have elected the one-month LIBOR as the floating interest rate on our outstanding term loans that are subject to LIBOR.
 Interest payments are due on the last day of each month as a result of electing one-month LIBOR.
-Interest on a portion of the outstanding loan was hedged with interest rate swaps (see Note 10.
-Derivatives).